xyflow/react-flow-docs/docs/getting-started/installation.md

 ---
 title: Installation
-description: Here's how to install the React Flow package using npm (as react-flow-renderer), and how to include it in your own project
+description: Here's how to install the React Flow package using npm (as reactflow), and how to include it in your own project
 sidebar_position: 1
 ---

-React Flow is published under the `@react-flow` namespace on npm.
-To install the React Flow viewer (previously `react-flow-renderer`), you need to install the [`@react-flow/core`](https://www.npmjs.com/package/@react-flow/core) package into your project.
+Before you can start to use React Flow you need to install [`reactflow`](https://www.npmjs.com/package/reactflow).
+It's published on npm and installable via:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';